contingencyplan/grading_utilities/elearning/README.md

 Introduction
 ============

-In the prior version of eLearning used at [The University of Texas at Dallas](http://www.utdallas.edu) (prior to Spring 2013) included a (somewhat hidden) feature that permitted instructors and TAs to download all of the submissions for a particular assignment as a single Zip file.
+The prior version of eLearning used at [The University of Texas at Dallas](http://www.utdallas.edu) (prior to Spring 2013) included a (somewhat hidden) feature that permitted instructors and TAs to download all of the submissions for a particular assignment as a single Zip file.
 Each student's